DecSmith42/atom/docs/getting-started.md

     ```csharp
     // _atom/Build.cs

+    // The DecSm.Atom NuGet package provides global usings for most Atom types.
+    // Only explicitly required usings are shown here.
+    using Microsoft.Extensions.Logging;

     // Mark this class as the build definition and generate an entry point
     [BuildDefinition]
     public partial class Build